mesmerizedchild/mch-carousel/README.md

 * The following JavaScript library should be included if you need cross-browser support for mousewheel and trackpad in MCh Carousel:
   * [**jQuery Mouse Wheel Plugin 3.1.13**](https://github.com/jquery/jquery-mousewheel)

-If you need support for earlier versions of jQuery and/or the jQuery Mouse Wheel Plugin, let me know [although support for jQuery 1.x is out of the question...]
+If you need support for earlier versions of jQuery and/or the jQuery Mouse Wheel Plugin, let me know [although explicit/official support of jQuery 1.x is out of the question...]
 If you have successfully tested [or not!] the carousel with another version of jQuery and/or the mousewheel plugin, also let me know.
 Support for later version of jQuery should be available shortly after they are released, and will be documented here.